T-Men: Plot

 In order to convict a counterfeiting ring, two United States Treasury agents are chosen to go undercover and infiltrate the Vantucci gang in Detroit.
 Dennis O'Brien and Anthony Genero are the agents, and they are to start at the bottom and work their way up the gang's hierarchy.
 To infiltrate the gang they must appear to be criminals from the Detroit milieu, so they study the history of Detroit crime in order to create reliable false identities.
-They declare themselves to be the last two members of the moribund River Gang, and that they are "on the lamb".
-They become Vannie Harrigan (O'Brien) and Tony Galvani (Geraro), and convince Pasquale, the proprietor of a notorious hotel that they are real criminals.
+They declare themselves to be the last two members of the moribund River Gang, and that they are "on the lam" (on the run).
+They become Vannie Harrigan (O'Brien) and Tony Galvani (Genaro), and convince Pasquale, the proprietor of a notorious hotel that they are real criminals.

-Pasquale sends them to Vantucci, who uses counterfeit revenue stamps for his highjacked liquor.
+Pasquale sends them to Vantucci, who uses counterfeit revenue stamps for his hijacked liquor.
 He surreptitiously quizzes them about local crime history, offering up incorrect facts which the agents are able to correct, and they are "hired."
 They hear the name of a gangster, "Schemer", and learn that he is the gang's West Coast liaison.
 They secretly obtain a pair of his overalls and send them to the bureau's crime lab for analysis, where his size, weight, the fact he smokes cigars, and the fact he chews Chinese health herbs are ascertained.
 Armed with this information, O'Brien heads for Los Angeles.